networks

 Parameters

-.
-Best generated with the io.network_structure_from_nx
+A rustalgos.graph.NetworkStructure.
+Best generated with the io.network_structure_from_nx method.

 Distances corresponding to the local thresholds to be used for calculations.
-The parameters (for distance-weighted metrics) will be determined implicitly.
-If the distances
+The for distance-weighted metrics will be determined implicitly using min_threshold_wt.
+If the distances parameter is not provided, then the beta or minutes parameters must be provided instead.

 Compute closeness centralities.
 True by default.